devmtl2024/site/EDITORS_GUIDE.md

 ### `{% for %}`

-The `{% for %}` tag also works very similarly to how it does in Django.
 To cycle through a collection (like all the places, for example), would look like this:

 ```
 {% for place in site.places %}